-Goodman Mountain Trail is a 3 mile moderately trafficked out and back trail located near Tupper Lake, NY that features beautiful wild flowers and is good for all skill levels.
+Goodman Mountain Trail is a 3 mile moderately trafficked out and back trail located near Tupper Lake, New York that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash